×

 --policy-name openshift-access-to-mysecret-policy \

-4. Create an IAM Role trust policy document:
+4. Create an IAM Role trust policy document by running the following command:

-The trust policy is locked down to the default service account of a namespace you will create later.
+The trust policy is locked down to the default service account of a namespace you create later in this process.

 $ cat <<EOF > trust-policy.json